Why you should consider a used generator set

 When purchasing a generator set for both standby and continuous primary power requirements, it’s important to consider all your options.
 New sets can be pricey in comparison to a second hand set – similar to purchasing a car.
 There are a few benefits to purchasing a used set:

 - It’s cost effective!
 Used sets can be far cheaper than a brand new set, particularly as run hours increase (similar to kilometres travelled in a car).

-- Availability – There’s barely any wait time on a used set – what’s listed is what we have in the warehouse.
+- Availability – There’s barely any wait time on a used set – what’s listed is what we have in the warehouse (we have used diesel generators and used gas generators available right now).
 New generators may take a long time to order in from manufacturers, many of whom are located overseas in countries like Italy, and this increases during peak times.